 Introducing my very unique gluten free Jaffa Cake Cake

 I searched Jaffa Cake Cake on Google.
-It showed me possibly the most varied and random selection of cakes ever… From cakes that looked like actual giant Jaffa Cakes… To a whole selection of large layer cakes (the sponge of which varied from chocolate to vanilla to orange)… There were cheesecakes and biscuit cakes… And the inevitable standard sponges which just had a few packet Jaffa Cakes pressed into the top.
-There were bundt cakes and ball-shaped cakes… Tall cakes, flat cakes, loaf cakes, cupcakes and tray bakes… But the ONLY individual (mini) layer cakes I found were my own.
+It showed me possibly the most varied and random selection of cakes ever… From sponges that looked like actual giant Jaffa Cakes… To a whole selection of large layer cakes (the sponge of which varied from chocolate to vanilla to orange)… There were cheesecakes and biscuit cakes… And the inevitable standard sponges which just had a few packet Jaffa Cakes pressed into the top.
+There were bundt cakes and ball-shaped cakes… Tall, flat, loaf, cupcakes and tray bakes… But the ONLY individual (mini) layer cakes I found were my own.

 Yes… This is an old recipe from the blog (dating back to 2015)… But since my Jaffa Cake Cake still turns out to be as unique as it is delicious, it deserves a post upgrade… And that means it gets a recipe card too!